majoshi1/fileSysPlay/README.md

 ### Scaffold Any App
-This utility allows you to specify your application folders, files and their contents in a single file and generates the structure.
+Creates the application structure from single input file.
+Input can be application folders, files and their contents in a single file.
 Will not overwrite files if they already exist, but will write new files/folders, if they are absent.

+### Why?
+An application can have large number of smaller-files and folders.

+e.g. Framework-provided generators like:
+- CRA - Create-React-App
+- Spring Initializr - start.spring.io

+This applies to any kind of micro-architectures.
+This utility can be useful to maintain boiler-plate project in single file.
+So even after scaffold, changes can be made to scaffold file and can be used for future similar projects.

 #### Installation
 - `npm install --save-dev scaffold-any-app`